Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/dev_docs/state_machine_design.md

 - Which card the player wants to play
 - Which target the card is used on
-- Which dices the player wants to use to pay for the action
+- Which dice the player wants to use to pay for the action

 `phase` then go over each piece of information to check if the action is valid.

 - Does the player has "Mondstadt Hash Brown" in hand?
 - Is the target an alive character of this player that is not satiated?
-- Can the dices pay for the card and does the player have the dices they stated?
+- Can the dice pay for the card and does the player have the dice they stated?

 If everything goes fine, then a number of things happen.

-- Dices paid are removed
+- Dice paid are removed
 - Effects of the card is pushed to the `effect_stack`

 Note that all changes above is done to a copy of the current game state,